CKs-Technology-News/PrivacyTools/README.md

 This section is absolute unfinished.

+- [Arcano](https://arcano.app/) – An end-to-end encrypted file transfer service.
+All data is encrypted in the browser of the sender and only decrypted in the browser of the receiver.
+Arcano never has access to the keys of the users and can thus not access any of the files.
+Metadata such as filename are also encrypted.
 - [AxCrypt](https://forum.axcrypt.net/forums/topic/axcrypt-2-makes-me-sad/page/2/) - **controversial** There are several arguments against and for it, the [police argument](https://twitter.com/m8urnett/status/866353982217699328?lang=en) practical applies to every encryption program.
 - [Bitdefender GravityZone](https://www.esecurityplanet.com/products/bitdefender-gravityzone/) - Bitdefender GravityZone leverages encryption capabilities provided by Windows (BitLocker) and Mac (FileVault) platforms. - **controversial**
 - [Boxcryptor](https://www.boxcryptor.com/en/blog/post/security-audit/) - Audited but not without controversies. - **controversial**